Skip to main content

 The long-term effects of bioidentical hormone therapy on metabolic and bone health are a key area of clinical focus.
 Hormones such as estrogen and testosterone play a vital role in regulating metabolism, body composition, and bone density.
 The decline in these hormones during menopause and andropause is associated with an increased risk of visceral fat accumulation, insulin resistance, and osteoporosis.

 Bioidentical hormone therapy can help to mitigate these risks by restoring hormonal balance.
-Estradiol, for example, has been shown to improve and promote the maintenance of bone mineral density.
+Estradiol, for example, has been shown to improve insulin sensitivity and promote the maintenance of bone mineral density.
 Testosterone therapy in men can lead to significant improvements in lean body mass, reduced fat mass, and increased bone density.

 The long-term benefits of these effects include a reduced risk of type 2 diabetes, cardiovascular disease, and fractures.
 The following list outlines some of the key long-term benefits of bioidentical hormone therapy for metabolic and bone health: